Circustheater

-The Circustheater (AFAS Circustheater) is a musical theatre in The Hague, owned and operated by Stage Entertainment.
+The AFAS Circustheater is a musical theatre in The Hague, owned and operated by Stage Entertainment.

 History

 The theatre dates back to 1904, when it was designed by Wilhelmus Barnardus van Liefland and was built to house Circus Schumann during the summer season.
 When the publics interest in the circus declined, the theatre was transformed in 1964 to a regular theater to house concerts among others.
 Over the following decades the theatre started to deteriorate.
 Joop van den Ende, Stardust B.V. and Xelat Recrea B.V. acquired the theatre from the municipality of The Hague for the symbolic amount of ƒ 1,-.
 The consortium invested ƒ 25 million and transformed the site into the first open-end musical theatre of The Netherlands, the new theatre was designed by architect Meijs.
 The theatre is currently owned and operated by Stage Entertainment, the international live-entertainment company founded by Joop van den Ende.